GT Writing Task 2 (Essay Writing) Sample # 30

 You should write at least 250 words.

-On the other hands, we are also “competitors” by the very same nature as we have a certain tendency to stick out of the crowd, be somebody, be acknowledged for what we are able to achieve.
-Of course, this kind of “competition” is alright for young children to a certain extent as it helps them become a better doctor, a better teacher or a better lawyer in the future.
-But, encouraging them to be any more “competitive”, than what they already naturally are, is certainly not a good thing because this would ultimately weaken, if not destroy, their “spirit of humanity” which has helped us survive so far by co-operating among each other for thousands of years.
+On the other hand, we are also “competitors” by the very same nature as we have a certain tendency to stick out of the crowd, be somebody, and be acknowledged for what we are able to achieve.
+Of course, this kind of “competition” is alright for young children to a certain extent as it helps them become better doctors, better teachers or better lawyers in the future.
+But, encouraging them to be any more “competitive”, than what they already naturally are, is certainly not a good thing because this would ultimately weaken, if not destroy, their “spirit of humanity” which has helped us survive so far by cooperating among each other for thousands of years.

 To draw the conclusion, cooperation is what we actually need to teach our children if we genuinely want to live in a better world, instead of encouraging our children to compete against each other.

 Model Answer 2: [View: We should teach children both cooperation and competition.]

 In today’s society, the debate on whether competition or cooperation is more beneficial for children is ongoing.
 Some individuals argue that competition is essential for children as it instils a sense of ambition and drives them to achieve their goals.
 However, others argue that cooperation is more important, as it encourages children to work together to achieve a common goal and become better team players.
 In this essay, I will discuss both views.
 Personally, I believe that both competition and cooperation are useful skills that we should teach our children.